PROLOGUE :TYLER’S MOVE.

 Falian took Tyler’s arm and pulled him closer, away from Riva.
-He said in a low voice, “There a problem, Tyler?”
+'There a problem, Tyler?'
+'Broker – ' began Tyler.

-“Good.
-Get your suit check done, you've got ten minutes.”
-He walked back through the tug crews.
+'Good.
+Get your suit check done, you've got ten minutes.'
+He turned and walked back through the tug crews.

 Tyler returned his attention to Riva’s suit.